Isometric Incompatibility in Growing Elastic Sheets

-An important property of geometrically incompatible $\abar$ and $\bbar$ is that at equilibrium the actual forms $a$ and $b$ deviate from their rest values.
-For non-Euclidean plates, i.e., when $\bar{b}=0$ and $\bar{a}$ is non-Euclidean, it was rigorously proven that if and only if there exists an isometric embedding with finite bending energy \footnote{a $W^{2,2}$ embedding~\cite{lewicka2011scaling}}, then the limit of vanishing thickness $t$ drives the sheet toward a configuration that minimizes bending energy among all isometric embeddings with $a = \abar$ \cite{efrati2009elastic,lewicka2011scaling}, and the elastic energy scales as $t^3$ (bending energy).
+An important property of geometrically incompatible $\bar{a}$ and $\bar{b}$ is that at equilibrium the actual forms $a$ and $b$ deviate from their rest values.
+For non-Euclidean plates, i.e., when $\bar{b}=0$ and $\bar{a}$ is non-Euclidean, it was rigorously proven that if and only if there exists an isometric embedding with finite bending energy \footnote{a $W^{2,2}$ embedding~\cite{lewicka2011scaling}}, then the limit of vanishing thickness $t$ drives the sheet toward a configuration that minimizes bending energy among all isometric embeddings with $a = \bar{a}$ \cite{efrati2009elastic,lewicka2011scaling}, and the elastic energy scales as $t^3$ (bending energy).
 This mechanism underlies shape selection and shape transitions in a wide range of soft matter systems \cite{klein2007shaping,witten2007stress,armon2011geometry,siefert2021euclidean,zhang2025geometrically}.

-Another origin of frustration is topological: Closed sheets, such as vesicles, fruits and pollen grains, can become frustrated due to topological constraints even if they are locally compatible ~\cite{katifori2010foldable,jackson2023scaling,vellutini2025patterned,he2014apical,wang2023curvature}.
+Another origin of frustration is topological: closed sheets, such as vesicles, fruits and pollen grains, can become frustrated due to topological constraints even if they are locally compatible ~\cite{katifori2010foldable,jackson2023scaling,vellutini2025patterned,he2014apical,wang2023curvature}.
 For such surfaces, Gauss-Bonnet theorem determines a rigid connection between the topology of the surface and the integral of the Gaussian curvature over it~\cite{do2016differential}.
 Such topological constraints do not exist in open surfaces.
-In this work, we identify a new form of incompatibility in open growing surfaces.
-We show that integrating more than $4\pi$ \emph{positive} Gaussian curvature on a circular disc, or an annulus leads to geometric frustration.
-We show that regular configurations satisfying $a = \abar$ with integrated curvature less than $4\pi$, cannot be extended beyond this limit, irrespective of $\bbar$, even if $\abar$ and $\bbar$ are locally Gauss and MCP compatible.
+In this Letter, we identify a new form of incompatibility in open growing surfaces.
+We show that integrating more than a $4\pi$ \emph{positive} Gaussian curvature on a circular disk or an annulus leads to geometric frustration.
+We show that regular configurations satisfying $a = \bar{a}$ with integrated curvatures less than $4\pi$ cannot be extended beyond this limit, irrespective of $\bar{b}$, even if $\bar{a}$ and $\bar{b}$ are locally Gauss- and MCP-compatible.

 The inability to extend the isometric configurations, which violates the smooth embedding hypothesis in \cite{lewicka2011scaling}, introduces a fundamentally new mechanism of shape selection: it forces the sheet into complex configurations with diverging energy density as the thickness decreases.
 Similarly to Gauss and MCP incompatibilities, this new incompatibility has the potential to account for an entirely new class of pattern-forming phenomena in natural and synthetic slender solids.